Obama hit by Snowden setbacks with China, Russia

 "We are expecting the Russians to examine the options available to them to expel Mr. Snowden for his return to the United States," Carney said.

-Russian Foreign Minister Sergey Lavrov on Tuesday bluntly rejected the U.S. request, saying Snowden hasn't crossed the Russian border, and angrily lashed out at the U.S. for warnings of negative consequences if Moscow fails to comply.
+Russian Foreign Minister Sergey Lavrov on Tuesday bluntly rejected the U.S. request, saying Snowden hasn't crossed the Russian border.
+He angrily lashed out at the U.S. for warnings of negative consequences if Moscow fails to comply.

 "We consider the attempts to accuse Russia of violation of U.S. laws and even some sort of conspiracy, which on top of all that are accompanied by threats, as absolutely ungrounded and unacceptable," Lavrov said.